stepgazaille/python3-cli-template/README.rst

 Versioning
 ==========
-We use `SemVer <http://semver.org>`_ for versioning.
+We are using  `SemVer <http://semver.org>`_ for versioning.
 For the versions available, see the `tags on this repository <https://github.com/stepgazaille/python3-template/tags>`_

 Author
 ======